OctopusDeploy/blog/blog/2022-q1/multi-environment-github-actions/index.md

 ![Development Success](production-success.png)

-The AWS Fargate Kubernetes profile does not support exposing a service via a Load Balancer.
 We will port forward locally to inspect the service.
-Use this command to expose the web application:
+Use this command to inspect the web application:

     kubectl port-forward deployment/octopus-underwater-app-github  28019:80